-Cousins but not Brothers
+Cousins But Not Brothers

 The 2018 movie, Black Panther, is being celebrated as a success in large part for the racial issues it weaves into its story.
 Yet it hints at two different experiences of racism that is often glossed over as simple semantics.
-The two main characters, T’Challa and Erik Killmonger, are cousins, but raised in starkly, different circumstances.
+The two main characters, T’Challa and Erik Killmonger, are cousins but raised in starkly, different circumstances.
 T’Challa’s experience was not only solely African, but tribal as well.
 Black people were identified by their tribe and nation rather than their skin color.
 His decisions later on in the movie to help Black urban communities is rooted in his moral compass of right and wrong and not from loyalty to his race.

-Killmonger was raised in the ghettos of the America.
+Killmonger was raised in the ghettos of America.
 His experience was on a racial scale unlike his cousin’s.
 His father, N’Jobu, who had been sent to the US as an agent, saw the racial divide and believed his homeland should do something to assist, adopting the Black-American perspective.
-His brother and T’Challa’s father, T’Chaka, not only disagreed, but after being forced to kill him, leaves Erik, his own nephew, in the slums because he is not part of Wakanda or his tribe.
+His brother and T’Challa’s father, T’Chaka, not only disagreed but after being forced to kill him, leaves Erik, his own nephew, in the slums because he is not part of Wakanda or his tribe.
 Being Black was not enough or even family was not enough.
-This divide provides the fuel for the movie.
+This divide provides fuel for the movie.

 What Mandela’s comment in 1990 and Black Panther’ family politics in 2018, both point to is a yearning in many Black communities to connect to our African roots and proclaim solidarity.
-Yet we find that is difficult to achieve because of the different perspectives on how to view community.
+Yet we find that is difficult to achieve because of the different perspectives on how to view the community.
 Like T’Challa and Killmonger, African and Black American experiences with racism are similar and connected but are still different.
-The main one being that African nations and tribes still views itself through the traditional lenses as a default.
+The main one being that African nations and tribes still view itself through the traditional lenses as a default.
 America in contrast sees itself as a single community.

 How Black people in America think is still a uniquely American perspective and that can come to light when issues are brought up such as religion, animal conservation, or human rights.
-For example, in Uganda, Homosexuality is not only illegal but can lead to imprisonment, and this is supported by a large number of the populace.
+For example, in Uganda, homosexuality is not only illegal but can lead to imprisonment, and this is supported by a large number of the populace.
 Many Blacks in America don’t really care whether someone is gay or not as long as it remains their personal business.